mattmc3/omz-plus/README.md

 )
 ```

-Use _either_ `ZSH_CUSTOM` for a single custom directory or `zsh_custom` multiple. _OMZ PLUS!_
+Use _either_ `ZSH_CUSTOM` for a single custom directory or `zsh_custom` multiple. _OMZ
-symlinks all the `zsh_custom` customization directories into the Oh-My-Zsh's singular
+Plus!_ symlinks all the `zsh_custom` customization directories into the Oh-My-Zsh's
-`ZSH_CUSTOM` directory.
+singular `ZSH_CUSTOM` directory.

-Also note that the plugins and themes in `$zsh_custom` locations override each other, meaning
+Also note that the plugins and themes in `$zsh_custom` locations override each other,
-that if a plugin of the same name is defined in multiple places, the last one wins.
+meaning that if a plugin of the same name is defined in multiple places, the last one
+wins.

 ## How it all works

-_OMZ PLUS!_ will clone your plugins and themes to `$ZSH/custom/repos`, and symlink them
+_OMZ Plus!_ will clone your plugins and themes to `$ZSH/custom/repos`, and symlink them
 into `$ZSH/custom/plugins` and `$ZSH/custom/themes`.
 Your original `$plugins` values
 will be saved to `$plugins_plus`, and likewise `$ZSH_THEME` saved to `$ZSH_THEME_PLUS`
 so you have the originals if you need them.
 The standard Oh-My-Zsh `$plugins` array and
 `$ZSH_THEME` variable will be scrubbed so that Oh-My-Zsh gets only values it expects
-and not the enhancements _OMZ PLUS!_ provides.
+and not the enhancements _OMZ Plus!_ provides.

 Additionally, `$zsh_custom_plus` will symlink your plugins and themes to the singular
 `$ZSH_CUSTOM` location that Oh-My-Zsh recognizes.
 Because of this, it is not recommended